 Curfew: Midnight to 0600

-After ringing in a fantastical New Year at Dam Square until nearly 2am we found ourselves in the Schiphol Amsterdam Airport outside of security on what they call the landside thinking we could rest until our flight departed nine hours later.
+After ringing in a fantastical New Year at Dam Square until nearly 2am our family found ourselves in the Schiphol Amsterdam Airport outside of security on what they call the landside thinking we could rest until our flight departed nine hours later.
 It’s billed as one of the most comfortable airports with plenty of places to sleep, but the reality is all that is on the airside.

 Pros: Supposedly there are areas to sleep airside.

 Cons: There is no where to rest, let alone sleep.
-The best the landside has to offer is massage chairs that produce an unbearable noise if you sit in them without paying, a hard, and far too thin wooden bench at Starbucks, and temperatures that rival the middle of Antarctica.
+The best the landside has to offer is massage chairs that produce an unbearable noise if you sit in them without paying; a hard, and far too thin wooden bench at Starbucks, and temperatures that rival the middle of Antarctica.

-We had a few roadblocks getting from the landside to the airside with our flight schedule.
+For our little family, we had a few roadblocks getting from the landside to the airside with our flight schedule.
 First were our bags.
 We couldn’t check them in until a few hours before our flight, and so we had to stow them.
 Second, we wanted to leave the airport to celebrate New Year’s in one of the most craziest cities on Earth, and security closes between midnight and 6am.
 Third were our bags.
 We couldn’t pick them up until 7am.
 We were basically stuck.

 Pros: AMS offers a super cool baggage locker facility for great prices to stow bags for up to seven days.
-We purchased two lockers, at $5 a piece for 24 hours that fit three large suitcases, two small carry-ons, a toddler car seat, two backpacks and my purse.
+We purchased two lockers, at $5 a piece for 24 hours that fit all our family’s luggage: three large suitcases, two small carry-ons, a toddler car seat, two backpacks and my purse.
 Leaving all that baggage behind, enabled us to head into the city and experience a crazy New Year’s Eve celebration!

 Cons: We didn’t necessarily want to pick up our bags before 7am, which would burden us with one more thing to worry about until departure so we searched for a place that would fit our entire family for a somewhat comfortable rest.
 We found a few open seats in the shopping area of the landside down a long corridor.
 There was a closed Starbucks with a large seating area, where every load snorer thought they would take up residence.
 We also encountered a screaming banshee which turned out to be a wandering homeless person.
 And it was so cold we all had our huge winter jackets zipped and buttoned up with the hoods cinched up tight to protect our ears from the biting cold.
 It wasn’t long before we started counting down the minutes until we could pick up our bags.